uselagoon/lagoon-cli/docs/commands/lagoon_add_group.md

 ### Options

 ```
   -h, --help                       help for group
   -N, --name string                Name of the group
-  -O, --organization string   Name of the organization
+  -O, --organization-name string   Name of the organization
       --owner                      Organization owner only: Flag to grant yourself ownership of this group
 ```

 ### Options inherited from parent commands